pengli09/hiero-decoder-py/Readme.md

 ## Demo

-You can find demo data at <http://nlp.csai.tsinghua.edu.cn/~lpeng/software/hiero-decoder-py/hiero-decoder-py-demo.zip>.
+You can find demo data under the folder `demo-data`.